jarig/barista-ai-assistant/README.md

 # Overview

-Example of custom AI assistant based on the OpenAI API and Picovoice libraries.
+Example of custom AI voice-based assistant based on the OpenAI API and Picovoice libraries.
 To get Open API key register and generate key on the: https://platform.openai.com/api-keys
 To get Porcupine key: https://console.picovoice.ai/